The New Seed-Starters Handbook by Nancy Bubel #8140

 Preserving food is back in a big way, but those of us who did not grow up knowing these skills will need some help.
 The first part of this book gives step-by-step instructions for every kind of food preservation, including canning, freezing, drying, and pickling.
 Then comes the delicious part—lots of recipes featuring fruits and vegetables, some with contemporary flavor combinations as well as the tried-and-true favorites.
 Think Cherry and Black Pepper Preserves in addition to Granny’s Chow-Chow Relish.
 This book goes a long way in helping us to keep the local harvest, save money, and eat wholesomely.
 Full-color photography.
 304 pages.

-Saving Vegetable Seeds, by Fern Marshall Bradley #8159
+Saving Vegetable Seeds, by Fern Marshall Bradley #8159 -- SOLD OUT

 When gardeners begin growing their own vegetables from seeds, they often want to learn how to complete the cycle and save their own seed for planting the next season.
 This lets them choose the individual plants and produce they like the best and preserve those genetics within the saved seed.
 They may also get plants especially adapted to their own garden.
 Helpful illustrations and tips teach seed saving for 20 of the most common garden vegetables -- tomatoes, peppers, beans, and carrots, to name a few.
 96 pages.